gfranzini/tracer-manual/system-prerequisites.md

 `java version "1.8.0_51"`

-If the second number in the sequence is lower than 8, a[ new Java package needs to be installed](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+If the second number in the sequence is lower than 8, a[ new JSDK Java package needs to be installed](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 Download the package for your operating system, install, restart the computer, open the terminal and re-type the command above.
 Your version should have changed to 8.

 ## Install Apache Ant \(Linux\)

-Apache Ant is a build system used to create an executable program.
+_Apache Ant_ is a build system used to create an executable program.
 Among its [many benefits](http://ant.apache.org/manual/index.html), Ant allows to execute sequences of tasks from an XML file, typically called `build.xml`.
-Apache Ant is used to compile TRACER’s source code into an executable program \(see _Compiling TRACER_\).
+Apache Ant is used to compile TRACER’s source code into an executable program \(see [_Execution of TRACER_](/execution-of-tracer.md)\).

 **If you install TRACER on a Linux system**, you can use package managers such as `dnf` or `apt-get` to install Apache Ant.
 The benefit of using your system’s package manager is that new releases of Ant will be automatically installed when performing an update.
 To install Apache Ant with `apt-get` type the following command: